PrestaShop/docs/src/content/1.7/development/components/router-dispatcher.md

 When you visit `/admin-{xxx}/index.php/configure/shop/preferences/preferences?_token={yyy}` on your shop you are being returned the Preferences Back Office page.

-What happened behind the scenes is that
+What happened behind the scenes is that:

 1. Your HTTP request hit the `/admin-{xxx}/index.php` Back Office routing file.
-This file booted the Symfony the kernel to handle your request.
+This file booted the Symfony kernel to handle your request.
-2. Symfony found the right Back controller, matching your URL ; the `PreferencesController`
+2. Symfony found the right Back Office controller, matching your URL, the `PreferencesController`
 3. The PreferencesController calls the `@PrestaShop/Admin/Configure/ShopParameters/preferences.html.twig` Twig view to be rendered, populated with PHP objects

 If you send another HTTP request, the same sequence will happen
-- Symfony finds the right Back controller
+- Symfony finds the right Back Office controller
 - Symfony controller builds the right response using a Twig template and relying on PrestaShop business logic, organized either as Symfony services or using PrestaShop singleton

 ## Module routing